 However, new information can be added to an inductively strong argument to make it weak.
-Consider the lottery argument again, and suppose we add the new premise that Po has bought 9000 lottery tickets, and have given all of them to Dipsy.
-Obviously this new argument will is a lot stronger than the old one.
+Consider the second lottery argument again, and suppose we add the new premise that Dipsy bought 9999 lottery tickets, but gave them all to Tinky-winky.
+Obviously this new argument will be a lot weaker than the old one.

 Further reading : Chapter 2 "Probability and Inductive Logic" in Brain Skyrms (2000) Choice and Chance : An Introduction to Inductive Logic Wadsworth.